Moosewala's murder: Eight people arrested so far, says Punjab Police | Law-Order

 Those arrested have been identified as Sandeep Singh, alias Kekda, of Sirsa, Haryana; Manpreet Singh, alias Manna, of Talwandi Sabo, Bathinda; and Manpreet Bhau of Dhaipai, Faridkot.

-On May 29, Moosewala was shot dead by unidentified assailants in Punjab's Mansa district.
+On May 29, Moosewala was shot dead in Punjab's Mansa district.
+The state police had termed the incident a case of an inter-gang rivalry and had said the Lawrence Bishnoi gang was behind it.

+Canada-based Goldy Brar, who is a member of the Bishnoi gang, had claimed the responsibility for the murder.

+This murder was in retaliation for youth Akali leader Vicky Middukhera's murder that took place last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)